hacklab-fi/simple-photoshow/README.md

 make the script executable:
 *chmod a+x launch_photoshow.sh*

-.sh file checks if a feh process is running - if not, then it launches a new one after 3 mins.
+.sh file checks if a feh process is running - if not, then it launches a new one within 3 mins.

 Ruby script now launched on every startup and every hour.